 Grade & Attempts

 a.
-Passing grade in %: You are able to set the passing grade of the assessment.
+Passing grade in %: You can set the passing grade of the assessment.

 a.
-No timer: By enabling this setting, users are allowed to stay on the assessment for as long as they want.
-They will need to manually submit the assessment in order for the admins/instructors to see their responses.
+No timer: By enabling this setting, users can stay on the assessment for as long as they want.
+They will need to manually submit the assessment for the admins/instructors to see their responses.

 b.
-Timer for the whole assessment: Users will get a specific amount of time to complete the assessment.
+One timer for the entire assessment: Users will get a specific amount of time to complete the assessment.
 The users' answers will be automatically submitted once the time passes.

 c.
-Timer for each question: This setting can only be used when a specific navigational template (the Card-based/Submit as you go) is enabled.
+One timer for each question: This setting can only be used when a specific navigational template (the Card-based/Submit as you go) is enabled.

 The Randomize settings pertain to the content delivery of the assessment.

 a.
 Select the number of questions to show: Specify how many questions you would like to deliver per section.